e-clearing-net/OCHP/OCHP-direct.md

 session nonetheless.
 It is then up to the provider to decide whether to accept this offer from the operator (and otherwise release the EVSE, cancelling the reservation).

+The provider may also request a reservation from a specific time.
+This is to enable sharing of semi-public charging infrastructure like from car sharing applications, that need to be available from a certain point on.
+As above, it's up to the operator to decide whether the reservation request is accepted.
+If it is declined, the operator should return the maximum "ReserveFrom" value he will allow at the charge point and for the token used for authorisation.

  * MDM sends the SelectEvse.req PDU.
  * CMS responds with a SelectEvse.conf PDU.